sharetribe/flex-docs/src/docs/howto-events/reacting-to-events/index.md

 ---
 title: Reacting to events
 slug: reacting-to-events
-updated: 2020-12-15
+updated: 2023-10-24
 category: how-to-events
 ingress:
-  This guide demonstrates how to build an integration that reacts to events that happen in your Flex marketplace, using the Flex Integration API.
+  This guide demonstrates how to build an integration that reacts to events that happen in your Sharetribe marketplace, using the Sharetribe Integration API.
 published: true
 ---

-One of the main purposes of [events](/references/events/) in Flex is to allow building integrations that programatically react to changes and actions in a marketplace.
-In this guide, we will show how to use the Flex Integration API to continuously query events efficiently.
+One of the main purposes of [events](/references/events/) in Sharetribe is to allow building integrations that programatically react to changes and actions in a marketplace.
+In this guide, we will show how to use the Sharetribe Integration API to continuously query events efficiently.
 We will also demonstrate how to interpret the event data to detect actions, using publishing a listing as an example.

+<plan tier="extend" feature="Access to Integration API and events"></plan>

-This guide assumes that you have already set up a Flex Integration API application and have a Node.js app with the [Integration API SDK](/concepts/js-sdk/) ready.
-If you have not yet used the Flex Integration API, follow the
+This guide assumes that you have already set up a Sharetribe Integration API application and have a Node.js app with the [Integration API SDK](/concepts/js-sdk/) ready.
+If you have not yet used the Sharetribe Integration API, follow the
 [Getting started with the Integration API](/introduction/getting-started-with-integration-api/) guide first and you will be ready to proceed with this guide.